mshowkat/portfolio-app/README.md

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

-### `npm test`
-Portfolio
-Portfolio-app - created using ReactJS

 ## Prerequisites
 You need to have NodeJS and NPM installed in your computer.
 If you don't have them installed, installed them from here: https://nodejs.org/en/download/

 ## How to run the project
-✭ Fork the repository
+Fork the repository
-✭ Clone your forked repository
+Clone your forked repository
-✭ Install all the dependencies using this command: npm install ✭ Run the project using this command: npm start
+Install all the dependencies using this command: npm install Run the project using this command: npm start

-### Create your own portfolio
+## Create your own portfolio
 To edit, update or add new component you will find a componenet directory inside src.
 And inside component directory there is individual directory for every individula component.
 Enjoy coding...